seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 **Gentleman**
 Contending with the fretful element:
 Strives in his little world of man to out-scorn
 The to-and-fro-conflicting wind and rain.
+This night, wherein the cub-drawn bear would couch,
+The lion and the belly-pinched wolf
+Keep their fur dry, unbonneted he runs,
+And bids what will take all. /

 **KENT**
-But who is with him?
+/ But who is with him?

 **Gentleman**
-None but the fool; who labours to out-jest
+None but the fool; who labors to out-jest
-His heart-struck injuries.
+His heart-struck injuries. /

 **KENT**
-Sir, I do know you;
+/ Sir, I do know you;
 And dare, upon the warrant of my note,
 Commend a dear thing to you.
 There is division,
 Although as yet the face of it be cover'd